 CAUTION: An extension for filing the return doesn't extend the time to pay the franchise or income tax.
-Interest will be charged on the tax not paid by the 15th day of the 3rd month following the close of the taxable year.
+Interest will be charged on the tax not paid by the 15th day of the 3rd month following the close of the combined group's taxable year.
 You can avoid interest charges during the extension period by paying the tax due by that date.

 Filing Methods.
+Combined returns are generally required to be filed electronically.
+See s.
+Tax 2.67(2)(b), Wisconsin Administrative Code, for details.
 File electronically through the Federal/State E-Filing Program.
 For a list of software vendors participating in this program, visit the Department's web page at www.revenue.wi.gov/eserv/corp/third.html.